tpierrain/wiked/README.md

 __wiked! is a web site template to start all your pragmatic (and DRY) project KM with.__
 --------------------------------------------------------------------------------------------

-__Wiked! relies on the maven site plugin, but works for every project in every language__ (and don't force you to move your build into maven ;-)
+__Wiked! relies on the maven site plugin, but works for every kind of project, written in every kind of language__ (and don't force you to move your build into maven ;-)

 Main scenario